 date ; aide --init ; date

-Record in Item #2 of the Worksheet how long it took to complete the building of the database using fewer hashes.
+Record in Item #2 of the Worksheet how long it took to complete the building of the database using an additional digest.

 Note that Items #3 and #4 of the Worksheet ask you to analyze the times you recorded in Items #1 and #2.